Seagate Barracuda

 The Seagate Barracuda is a series of hard disk drives and later solid state drives produced by Seagate Technology that was first introduced in 1993.

 The line initially focused on high-capacity, high-performance SCSI hard drives until introducing ATA models in 1999 and SATA models in 2002.
 Since 2001, the Barracuda is Seagate's most popular product line as the hard disk drive industry started to move to a 7200 RPM spindle speed.

 History

 In 1992, Seagate introduced the first ever 7200-RPM spindle speed hard drive, the Barracuda 1, sold in capacity of 1.7 GB with a size of 3.5 inches.
+The first model was much thicker than modern 3.5 drives at 1.6 inches(42mm) thick compared to 1 inch for standard 3.5(26mm) drives.
+The barracuda 2LP(low profile) was the first 7200rpm drive released in early 1994 to use the slimmer 26mm 3.5 form factor just like modern drives.
+It contained 6 platters inside storing 2GB in total which is large for a drive in 1994.

-On July 24, 1995, Seagate has shipped over one million Barracuda hard drives.
+On July 24, 1995, Seagate shipped its one millionth Barracuda hard drive.

-On November 13, 2000, Seagate launched the Barracuda 180 series, it had the world's highest capacity for hard drives at the time, with 181 GB.
+On November 13, 2000, Seagate launched the Barracuda 180 series, it had the world's highest capacity hard drives at the time, with 181 GB.
+It was the last to ever use the thicker 42mm Half Height Z height as it contained 12 platters inside for maximum capacity.

 On December 3, 2001, Seagate introduced the Barracuda 36ES2 series, one of the last Barracuda SCSI series.

 On December 2, 2002, Seagate began shipping the first ever Serial ATA hard drive, the Barracuda 7200.7 series.

-On March 24, 2003, Seagate made their Serial ATA hard drives available for retail consumers.
+Their Serial ATA hard drives were made available for retail consumers on March 24, 2003.